bugsnag/bugsnag-cli/README.md

 If you are stripping debug symbols from your Dart code when building your Flutter apps, you will need to upload symbol files in order to see full stacktraces using the following command:

     $ bugsnag-cli upload dart --api-key=YOUR_API_KEY app-debug-info/

+### dSYM files (iOS, macOS, tvOS)

+Upload dSYM files from an Xcode project - either by locating an Xcode archive (.xcarchive) or from the project build – to allow BugSnag to show human-friendly function names, file paths, and line numbers in your iOS, macOS, and tvOS stacktraces.

+    $ bugsnag-cli upload dsym

 ### dSYM files from an Xcode build (iOS, macOS, tvOS)